Your baby's development in the 21st week of pregnancy

 21st week of pregnancy: This is important

-• Now and then a "baby talk": Already in week 21 of pregnancy your baby can recognize familiar voices, melodies and sounds.
-Even after birth, these sounds will provide it with security and help it to calm down.
-For this reason you can in the second half of pregnancy more often consciously talk to your child or now and Page 5 of 5again turn up its favorite music.
+• An occasional 'baby talk': Already in week 21 your baby can recognize familiar voices, melodies and sounds.
+Even after birth these sounds will give it a sense of security and help it to calm down.
+Therefore, in the second half of pregnancy you can more often consciously talk to your child or now and Page 5 of 5then turn up its favorite music.
 Your baby will soon store the sounds as familiar.

 For the 22nd week of pregnancy